JodhbirS/CartoonAlert/README.md

 2. **Daily Check for New Cartoons**:
     - The GitHub Actions workflow is set up to run daily and trigger the `cron.py` script.
-    - The script checks for new cartoon updates and sends notifications to subscribed users.
+    - The script checks for new cartoon updates, analyzes them, and sends notifications to subscribed users.

 ## Deployment